xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

 It may need information from the memorry management team.

+We can access the memory in the module through WebAssembly.Memory, where Memory.prototype.buffer is an ArrayBuffer with the contents of linear memory.
+Also, the WebAssembly call stack is not stored in memory, and is not accessible, so the stack of called functions and their locals can not be displayed.

 ## 9. Show the global variable of wasm

 The global variable seems can be get from

 ```javascript
 Object.keys(instance.instance.exports).forEach(k => {
       console.log("Consider key ", k);